MinichMykyta/node/doc/api/cluster.md

 added: v0.7.7
 -->

-* `callback` {Function} Called when all workers are disconnected and handles are closed.
+* `callback` {Function} Is called when all workers are disconnected and handles are closed.

 Calls `.disconnect()` on each worker in `cluster.workers`.

-When they are disconnected all internal handles will be closed, allowing the primary process to die gracefully if no other event is waiting.
+When they are disconnected all internal handles will be closed, allowing the primary process to die gracefully if no other event is awaiting.

 The method takes an optional callback argument which will be called when finished.